Online Learning and Control for Data-Augmented Quadrotor Model: PHYSICS-BASED QUADROTOR MODELLING

 where $\rho$ is the fluid density, $\coefdrag/$ is the drag coefficient and $A$ is the cross-sectional area of the body.
 The drag force is applied to the body in the opposite direction of the velocity vector $\bm{v}^B$.

 Another source of drag affecting the quadrotor is the rotor drag affecting each rotor which can be modelled using

-where $\omega$ is the angular velocity of the rotor, $C_{rD}$ is the drag coefficient of the rotor and $\left(\bm{v}^B \right)^\perp$ is the orthogonal projection of the quadrotor $\Bodyframe$ velocity onto the $xy$-plane.
+where $\omega$ is the angular velocity of the rotor, $C_{rD}$ is the drag coefficient of the rotor and $\left(\bm{v}^B \right)^\perp$ is the orthogonal projection of the quadrotor $\Bodyframe/$ velocity onto the $xy$-plane.

-Since we do not have direct measurement of the drag force, we will use the measured acceleration as a surrogate and work in the acceleration domain for the rest of the paper.
+Both drag equations, i.e., \eqref{eq:drag_body} and \eqref{eq:drag_rotor} describe a force and therefore an acceleration affecting a body.
+In the case of our quadrotor model, this directly affects the change in velocity $\bm{v}^W$ in \eqref{eq:quadrotor_dynamics}.
+Since we do not have access to direct measurements of the experienced drag force, we will use the measured acceleration as a surrogate and work in the acceleration domain for the rest of the paper.